ZackBolt/cytoscape-multilayer/cytoscape-dagre-multi/README.md

 The Dagre layout for DAGs and trees for Cytoscape.js ([demo](https://cytoscape.github.io/cytoscape.js-dagre-multi))

 The `dagre` layout organises the graph using a DAG (directed acyclic graph) system, written by [Chris Pettitt](https://www.linkedin.com/in/chrismpettitt).
 It is especially suitable for DAGs and trees.
 For more information, please refer to its [Dagre's documentation](https://github.com/cpettitt/dagre-multi).
+It has been modified from the previous layout to also group children into boxes and add a maximum width for the graph.

 ## Dependencies